How It Works

 This website will be the hub for the Summer Book Club.
 It will be how you receive email updates and access book club posts and bonus content.
 You’ll also be able to comment on posts and discuss them with other club members.

 To access the articles and updates, you will need to log into the website with the email you registered with.
 In lieu of creating a password, you’ll receive a link in your email that will log you in.
-(If you still need to register, find out how to join here.)
+If you have any trouble logging into the website, please reach out to us at editor@behavioralscientist.org.

 Community

 Get your network involved: Share the How to Join page with your personal and professional networks and on social media and get them reading too!
-If you’d like to get your company or organization involved in the Summer Book Club, please email us at editor@behavioralscientist.org.
+If you’d like to get your organization involved in the Summer Book Club, please email us at editor@behavioralscientist.org.

 Contact